 RBAC roles enable fine-grained access management for Azure.
-After you create a user account, you must assign an RBAC role to the user.
+After you create an app registration, you must assign an RBAC role to that registration.
 The Alert Logic RBAC role grants only the amount of access required to monitor your environments.

 For more information about Azure RBAC or managing roles with command-line applications, see: